 One of the main causes of price rise - the lowest interest mortgage rates since the Second World War.

-Related article: Foreign buyers returned to the Turkish property marketApartments in Paris and its suburbs rose in price throughout the year, the peak growth occurred in the third quarter.
+Related article: Latvia's transition to the euro will help the real estate marketApartments in Paris and its suburbs rose in price throughout the year, the peak growth occurred in the third quarter.
 Average cost per square meter in the capital stock?
 6381, and according to the National Association of Estate Agents (FNAIM) on an annualized basis grew by nearly 10%.
 The National Institute of Statistics and Economic Studies (INSEE) estimate that housing in Paris in the third quarter of 2010 increased in price by almost 14%.

 In the Greater Paris, the average cost of housing in the III quarter of last year increased by 12%, which amounted to about?
 5 thousand per sqm The average price of apartments in the area of so-called "small ring" (the next three to Paris department) has increased by 11% and amounted to about ?
 4 thousand per sqm In the area of the "big ring" (another four departments), the square meter price increased by 9% and the average price of the order?
 3 thousand per sq. m.